Virgin boy egg: Modern culture

 Virgin boy eggs are widely accepted as a tradition in the city.
 Boy egg vendors go to elementary schools in the city where they collect urine from young boys, preferably under the age of ten.
-Children who have been raised in the city are used to the practice, and relieve themselves in basins that the vendors place in the hallways.
+Children who have been raised in the city are used to the practice and relieve themselves in basins that the vendors place in the hallways.
 The teachers often remind the boys not to urinate in the basins if any of them have a fever or feel ill.
 Some vendors wait with containers in parks or public restrooms for a parent who is willing to let their child offer urine.
-Dongyang residents are also known to prepare the dish at home, using urine from household boys.
+Dongyang residents are also known to prepare the dish at home using urine from household boys.
 Although modern medical research shows no evidence of health benefits from ingesting urine, the eggs continue to be consumed.
 As of 2012, the eggs are sold for about 1.50 yuan (approximately $0.24) each, roughly twice the price of normal eggs.
 Not all of the city's residents enjoy the dish.
 One local man was quoted stating, "The smell kills me.
 I feel like throwing up at the thought of it.
 It stinks."
 In general, the eggs remain highly acclaimed by the people of Dongyang for both their taste and even their "fragrant" smell.

+In 2026, a coffee shop in Dongyang started selling Americano coffees containing the eggs.
+The drinks were popular, selling over 100 a day on weekends at a price of 28 yuan a cup.
+The shop claimed that the beverage could prevent sleepiness in spring and also prevent heat stroke in the summer.

 Health effects and folk medicine

 Urine therapy has been a significant part of traditional Chinese medicine for much of its history.
 In ancient times, urine was used as a means of enhancing the effects of medicine, although today, the practice is widely viewed as unsanitary.
 It is also claimed that the ingestion of the eggs can treat yin deficiency, decrease internal body heat, and promote blood circulation.
 Locals assert that the eggs also prevent heat stroke.
-Modern medical practitioners remain dubious of any health benefits of urine therapy in general.
+Modern medical practitioners remain dubious of any health benefits of urine therapy in general; many consider it harmful rather than beneficial.